Bio Detection Dogs

 - Every hour one man dies from prostate cancer – that’s more than 10,500 men every year.

-- 1 in 8 men will get prostate cancer in their lifetime.
+- 1 in 8 men will get prostate cancer.

 - Breast cancer is the most common cancer in the UK.